Rolf Harris: 1960s to 1980s

 At the end of 1960, he toured Australia sponsored by Dulux paints and singing his hit song whilst doing huge paintings on stage with Dulux emulsion paint.
 While painting on stage, one of his catchphrases was, "Can you tell what it is yet?"
-After Harris and his wife returned to England, they visited Perth to meet family and for tours of Australia, where he spent as much as four months travelling with his band.
-In 1964, he and his wife had a daughter, Bindi (born 10 March 1964), named for the town of Bindi Bindi.
+After Harris and his wife returned to England, they visited Perth to meet family and for tours of Australia, where he spent around four months travelling with his band.

 After returning to the UK in 1962, he was introduced to George Martin, who re-recorded all of his songs the following year, including a remake of "Tie Me Kangaroo Down, Sport" which became a huge hit in the US, and "Sun Arise", an Aboriginal-inspired song Harris had written with Perth naturalist Harry Butler.
 The song reached number two in the UK charts.
-Harris met and worked with the Beatles after they started recording with Martin, and he compèred their 16-night season of Christmas shows at London's Finsbury Park Astoria Theatre (now the Rainbow Theatre) in 1963.
+Harris met and worked with the Beatles after they started recording with Martin, and he compèred their 16-night season of Christmas shows at London's Finsbury Park Astoria Theatre (later the Rainbow Theatre) in 1963.
 Harris sang "Tie Me Kangaroo Down, Sport", with the Beatles singing backing vocals, for the first edition of the From Us to You BBC radio show in December 1963.
 Harris changed the original lyrics to create a version that was specially written for the Beatles.

 Harris was the presenter of Hi There and Hey Presto it's Rolf in 1964.
 By the time The Rolf Harris Show was broadcast in 1967, lasting until 1974, on BBC1, he had gained a high profile on British television.
 He was the commentator for the United Kingdom in the 1967 Eurovision Song Contest.

+In March 1967, David Blanasi, an Aboriginal Australian virtuoso player and maker of the didgeridoo, travelled to London with Harris, appearing live on The Rolf Harris Show on Saturday 1 April for the first time.
+Blanasi taught Harris how to play the didgeridoo while on tour with him, which began an ongoing professional association.

 Harris created one of his best known characters in the 1960s, Jake the Peg, but his biggest success in terms of record sales was in 1969, with his rendering of the American Civil War song "Two Little Boys", originally written in 1902.
-Harris later discovered a personal poignancy to the song, as the story bears such a resemblance to the World War I experiences of his father Crom, and Crom's beloved younger brother Carl, who died at the age of 19 after being wounded in battle in France two weeks before the Armistice of November 1918.
+Harris later discovered a personal poignancy to the song, as the story bears such a resemblance to the World War I experiences of his father Crom, and Crom's beloved younger brother Carl, who died aged 19 after being wounded in battle in France two weeks before the Armistice of November 1918.
 "Two Little Boys" was the Christmas Number One song in the UK charts for six weeks in 1969.
 It sold over one million copies and was awarded a gold disc.